taatuut/solace-agent-mesh-core-plugins/sam-graph-database/README.md

 A plugin that provides graph database query capabilities with natural language processing.
 Supports Neo4j databases.

 NOTE: While the search action implies that it will not modify the database, it is very important that the credentials to the database for this action are read-only.
 This is because the natural language processing may not always generate the correct Cypher query and could potentially modify the database.
-Cypher is Neo4j's declarative and GQL conformant query language.
+Cypher is Neo4j's declarative and Cypher conformant query language.

 ## Features